Stephanie Brown (character): Posthumous appearances

 Promotional art for Batgirl #62.
 Art by Alé Garza.

 Following her death, Stephanie Brown appears twice in the Batgirl series.
 The first time, in Batgirl #62, Cassandra Cain meets her during a near death experience.
 Then, in Batgirl #72–73, Cassandra is near death following a battle with Mad Dog when Stephanie's "ghost" appears before her again and informs Cassandra of her true parentage and of Blüdhaven's destruction.
 During the Titans East storyline, a glass case with Stephanie's Spoiler costume (alongside cases with clothing representing Tim Drake's parents and Conner Kent) is in a room Deathstroke uses to torture Robin.
 Barbara Gordon uses photos of her autopsy to dissuade another young superheroine, Misfit, from using the name Batgirl.
-In Booster Gold (vol. 2) #5, Rip Hunter's chalk board shows the phrase "No Trophy = Stephanie?" written on it.
-In Gotham Underground, an unidentified female in a Spoiler costume (later revealed to be Stephanie) is shown working for the Penguin.